 Prevalence (PKD prevalence and prevalence of fish showing renal pathology) is shown as sum of positive animals per group divided through the total number of examined fish per group.
 Each group was defined as one sampling point per week and river location.
 Each group consisted of 25 animals.
-Parasite infection intensity and severity of pathological lesions were calculated by mean values of all affected animals per sampling site and date.
+Parasite abundance and severity of pathological lesions were calculated by mean values of all affected animals.

-Differences in degree of renal pathology between fish originating from the river Redon or Foron, respectively, were tested for significance using a two way ANOVA test with a p-value of ≤ 0.05 significance level (NCSS 2001, Hintze 2006).
+Differences in degree of renal pathology between fish originating from the river Redon or Foron, respectively, were tested for significant differences using a two way ANOVA test with a $p \le 0.05$ significance level (NCSS 2001, Hintze 2006).